SuperOfficeDocs/superoffice-docs/docs/developer-portal/howto/index.md

 ---
 title: Manage your apps and partner info
 uid: dp-howto
-description: Managing your applications and partner info in the SuperOffice developer portal.
+description: Managing your applications and partner info in the SuperOffice Developer Portal.
 author: Bergfrid Dias
 so.date: 06.20.2022
-keywords: devportal, app
-so.topic: howto
-so.version:
-so.envir: cloud
+keywords: Developer Portal, app so.topic: howto so.version: so.envir: cloud